jethornton/rpi/docs/source/lite-install.rst

 From either a SSH connection or on the Rpi.

-Install Xorg and Xinit
+Install Xorg, Xinit and X11 Utilities
 ::

-  sudo apt install --no-install-recommends xserver-xorg xinit
+  sudo apt install --no-install-recommends xserver-xorg xinit x11-xserver-utils

 Install Openbox LXTerminal LightDM
 ::